Understanding Maven: Sonatype's Training Classes

 There is also something to be said for taking a step back to the fundamentals and learning about the history and motivation of the tool.
 Why are you using Maven?
 What are the alternatives?
 What differentiates Maven?
 What are the core conventions of Maven?
 Developers are most effective when they understand the core conventions and motivations behind the tool.

-I've been asked if more advanced students should skip MVN-101, "If I am already familiar with the POM do I need to take the first class?"
-It depends, we split these classes up for a reason, we want to give people a chance to select the class (or classes) that are appropriate for them, but every time a students skips the first class and goes directly to the second there are always knowledge gaps about some of the more interesting portions of the POM.
+I've been asked if more advanced students should skip MVN-101, "If I am already familiar with the POM, do I need to take the first class?"
+It depends, we split these classes up for a reason.
+We want to give people the chance to select the class (or classes) that are appropriate for them.
+However, every time a student skips the first class and goes directly to the second, there are always knowledge gaps about some of the more interesting portions of the POM.

-My experience teaching Maven has convinced me that the vast majority of people using Maven could benefit from a quick refresh of the fundamentals.
-If you don't fully understand the Lifecycle, the finer points of versions, the motivations behind Snapshots and Releases, you are likely missing out on some critical information that could translate to a more efficient, easier-to-maintain build.
-If you use Maven in your organizations, someone should take a few hours to register, and attend this course.
+My experience teaching Maven has convinced me that most people using Maven could benefit from a quick refresh of the fundamentals.
+If you don't fully understand the Lifecycle, the finer points of versions, the motivations behind Snapshots and Releases, you are likely missing some critical information that could lead to a more efficient, easier-to-maintain build.
+If you use Maven in your organizations, someone should take a few hours to register and attend this course.

 There are two online MVN-101 classes November 3rd and 5th, and another on December 8th and 10th.